What is the main source of law authorising this entity form?

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?

-However, the Board of Directors in a one-tier system may appoint one or more executive directors.
+Generally no, however, the Board of Directors in a one-tier system may appoint one (1) or more executive directors.
 The chairman must be a non-executive director.
 Non-executive directors do not form a separate body.
+Alternatively, a two-tier structure can have a separate Supervisory Board which is appointed by the shareholders.

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?